Robin Martin-Jenkins: Cricket career

 Martin-Jenkins played his entire first-class career for Sussex, except for one first-class match for British Universities in 1996.
 He scored his maiden first-class century in 2001, and in 2002, he and Mark Davis scored a record eighth-wicket partnership for Sussex of 291, and Martin-Jenkins also hit his career best score of 205*.
 As of 2015, this is still the highest eighth-wicket partnership for Sussex.
 He was a prominent member of both the 2003, 2006 and 2007 County Championship winning teams; in 2011, Steve James writing in the Wisden Cricketers' Almanack described Martin-Jenkins and James Kirtley (who also retired in 2010) as "consistent and reliable performers who are role models and guardians of a team ethos that can endure."
 He described Martin-Jenkins as "the most solid of all-rounders".

 Retirement and post-retirement

 In July 2010, Martin-Jenkins announced his retirement at Hove on 19 July 2010, in order to become a teacher.
 In his final season, he averaged 62.90 with the bat, and took 30 wickets at an average of under 20 runs per wicket.
-He taught at Hurstpierpoint College, and in 2014 he moved to Harrow School, where he teaches Geography and is the house master of Moretons.
+He taught at Hurstpierpoint College, and in 2014 he moved to Harrow School, where he taught Geography and was the house master of Moretons.
+He moved on to become Head of Geography at Bede's Senior School in 2023, of which its junior school, Bede's Prep School was where his father, Christopher Martin-Jenkins, was an alumni.

-In 2015, St Bede's School opened a new stand in memory of Christopher Martin-Jenkins, and Robin Martin-Jenkins rang the bell to signal the start of play.
+In 2015, Bede's Prep School opened a new stand in memory of Christopher Martin-Jenkins, and Robin Martin-Jenkins rang the bell to signal the start of play.